 Day Eleven – To Khumjung(3790m) – (Approx 6 hour trek)

 We descend 500m to the valley floor.
 After Lunch we trek further down to Phunki Tenga and finally climb steadily to Khumjung.

 Day Twelve – To Monjo(2840m) – (Approx 6 hour trek)

 The walk is mostly downhill.
-The scenery is breathtaking with the cluster of rhododendron trees and chirping birds with a periodical glimpse of the various Khumbu region peaks.
-We cross several rickety bridges and finally hit Monjo.
+The scenery is breathtaking with the cluster of rhododendron trees and chirping birds, with a periodic glimpse of the various Khumbu region peaks.
+We crossed several rickety bridges and finally hit Monjo.

 Day Thirteen – To Lukla(2800m) – (Approx 4 hour trek)

 Finally, you head back to Lukla along the trail to Pakding along the Dudh Kosi and reach it by late afternoon where you get the rest of the day off to take in the last sights of the Khumbu region and celebrate with your new found Sherpa friends or have a hot shower.